 Introduction

-The EU continues its longstanding assistance to refugees in Kenya and responds to disaster-related emergencies.
+The EU is continuing its longstanding assistance to refugees in Kenya and is responding to disaster-related emergencies.

 What are the needs?

 Kenya has revised its intention to close all refugee camps by June 2022.
-With the 2021 Refugee Act, there is a process of looking at converting camps into settlements.
+The 2021 Refugee Act foresees a process that looks at converting camps into settlements.

-Meanwhile, refugees, mainly from Somalia, South Sudan, the Democratic Republic of the Congo, Ethiopia and Burundi , continue to arrive, including unaccompanied minors.
+Meanwhile, refugees, mainly from Somalia, South Sudan, the Democratic Republic of the Congo, Sudan, Ethiopia and Burundi , continue to arrive, including unaccompanied minors.
+They will most likely remain in Kenya, as, for most of them, there seems little prospect of safely returning home anytime soon.

-The registration of Somali asylum seekers has been put on hold since 2016.
-However, in early March 2023, the Government of Kenya agreed to register the undocumented individuals, including the newly-arrived refugees.
-They also agreed to re-open Ifo II camp in Dadaab.
+The registration of Somali asylum seekers had been put on hold since 2016.
+However, in early March 2023, the Government of Kenya resumed registration of undocumented individuals, including the newly-arrived refugees.
+As a result, the population of Dadaab increased with over 100,000, reaching 385,000 people.

 Refugees cannot leave the camps due to the encampment policy, and their access to services and aid depends on international assistance.